neondatabase/website/content/docs/data-types/array.md

 ### Modifying arrays

-Array values can be modified using functions or directly indexing into the array.
+Array values can be modified using functions or by directly indexing into the array.
 You can change specific elements of an array, add or remove elements, or even replace the entire array.

 For example, the query below replaces the `Audio` category across all products with `Sound`.